Submit a Question for a Council Meeting

 - Question (succinct in form and not a statement)

-Questions submitted in writing will be read out at the next relevant Council meeting and the question/s and response/s and the submitter's name and suburb will also appear in the minutes of that meeting.
-The exception is if the person who submitted the question is not in the public gallery during question time, the question and response will not be read out and will not appear in the minutes.
+Questions submitted in writing and the responses will be read out at the next relevant Council meeting and the question/s and response/s and the submitter's name and suburb will also appear in the minutes of that meeting.
 All submitters of written questions will receive a written response in the mail.

-Please note that a copy of the questions submitted in writing, their responses and the submitter's name and suburb is provided to the local media prior to the commencement of the Council meeting.
+Please note that a copy of the questions submitted in writing, their responses and the submitter's name and suburb is published on the Agendas and Minutes page of our website and provided to the local media prior to the commencement of the Council meeting.

 Questions asked verbally at the meeting